Abhishek-Shr/Mini-projects/Python/ExamGrader/README.md

-<h1>(Python) Random Password Generator 1.0</h1>
+<h1>(Python) Exam Grader</h1>
-A console program that generates random passwords.
+A console program that will grade any amount of students from 0 to 100%.
-You can specify the password length and how many passwords you want to generate.
+You must enter the correct answers, then enter one student's answers and the student will be graded from 0 to 100%